-Accessonto the Preserve has always been limited, as the property frontage along public roads is along two relatively small areas.
+Access onto the Preserve has always been limited, as the property frontage along public roads is along two relatively small areas.
 There is an approximate 500-foot frontage along Calistoga Road at the junction of Calistoga Road and Cleland Ranch Road.
 Calistoga Road is a county maintained road and Cleland Ranch Road is private.
 The other public road frontage is an approximate 500-foot frontage along St. Helena Road where there is a gravel driveway leading from St. Helena Road to a private in-holding.
-The driveway leads to a chain across an unimproved, seasonal road that enters the property at the eastern boundary of the private in-holding at or near the propertyline.
+The driveway leads to a chain across an unimproved, seasonal road that enters the property at the eastern boundary of the private in-holding at or near the property line.
 Other access points are via private road easements.
 Plum Ranch Road, off Calistoga Road, provides access to the southern portion of the property.
 There is a gated, unimproved, seasonal ranch road on the property off Plum Ranch Road that leads to the summit of Saddle Mountain.
-Another gated, unimproved, seasonal ranchroad is located on the Preserve off Erland Road.
+Another gated, unimproved, seasonal ranch road is located on the Preserve off Erland Road.
 PG&E has transmission tower maintenance road easements that access the southeastern and southwestern portions of the property.

-Local residents access the Preserve via several unauthorized trails off Erland and St. Helena Roads and from adjacent properties.
-Currently public access is restricted to Ag + Open Space-trained volunteer patrollers and staff or partner-led outings and workdays.
+Local residents have accessed the Preserve in the past via several unauthorized trails off Erland and St. Helena Roads and from adjacent properties.
+Currently legal public access is restricted to Ag + Open Space-trained volunteer patrollers and staff or partner-led outings and workdays.

-Safe public access to the Preserve is limited and is available only from Cleland Ranch Road, which provides access to the southern portion of the property.
+Public access to the Preserve is limited and is available only from Cleland Ranch Road, which provides access to the southern portion of the property.
 Cleland Ranch Road is located at a sharp curve on Calistoga Road, and limited visibility and heavy, fast moving traffic on Calistoga Road make this turnoff extremely unsafe for access by buses or horse trailers.

-Several private roads or trails provide private access points to the Preserve from neighboring properties.
+Several private roads or trails provide potential access points to the Preserve from neighboring properties.

 - Plum Ranch Road enters the southern parcel of the property and provides access to private property located to its east.
-The turn onto Plum Ranch Road from Calistoga Road is very unsafedue to heavy traffic on Calistoga Road and limited visibility. - The original property access is onto a private, unnamed road off St. Helena Road and provides access to the northern parcel. - Along Erland Road, which is a private road that travels along the northernedge of the northern parcel, there is an access point for local residents only. - A PG&E powerline maintenance road enters the property on the northwest side of the southern parcel and exits from the portion connecting the southern and northern parcels.
-This road re-enters and exits the property through the southernmost part of the northern parcel. - A privateroad bridges the portion of the property that connects the southern and northern parcels.
-Gates on an un-named sideroad provide access for lives tock movement to a property owner who owns property on both sides of the Preserve. - Aprivateroadleadsintothesouthernpartofthe northern parcel from private property. - A private road enters the property on the western edge of the northern parcel from a neighboring property. - A trail enters a northern property parcel to connect with the property trail and road network.
+The turn onto Plum Ranch Road from Calistoga Road is very unsafe due to heavy traffic on Calistoga Road and limited visibility. - The original property access is onto a private, unnamed road off St. Helena Road and provides access to the northern parcel. - Along Erland Road, which is a private road that travels along the northern edge of the northern parcel, there is an access point for local residents only. - A PG&E powerline maintenance road enters the property on the northwest side of the southern parcel and exits from the portion connecting the southern and northern parcels.
+This road re-enters and exits the property through the southernmost part of the northern parcel. - A private road bridges the portion of the property that connects the southern and northern parcels.
+Gates on an un-named side road provide access for livestock movement to a property owner who owns property on both sides of the Preserve. - A private road leads into the southern part of the northern parcel from private property.